I’m having one of those days.

-I realized today after CrossFit, that I didn’t care about getting faster in triathlon or any other sport.
+I realized today, as my neck throbbed and my shoulder hurt in the pool today after strength, that I didn’t care about getting faster.
 Truly, didn’t.
-(Today, at least.)
+Today, at least.

 I care about my mental health.
-About getting stronger so I feel better.
-About having a body that will work for me, well into my late years.
-I care about how I feel.
+What I feel.
 What my family feels.
 How I make them feel.
 [I care about talking to my son, who can get himself into a righteous funk, right between his own ears, very easily—just like I can do.
 And I care, that from experience, I know how to help him.]